How to Get Around Turin

 How to get around Turin by train

 Turin is well equipped with public transport options and has trains running both above and underground.
 There are a total of eight railway lines that can take you to certain areas within Turin as well as the surrounding area.
-They can be used to get between different neighborhoods or even other cities so if you want to take a day trip to Milan, Venice or Rome you absolutely can.
+They can be used to get between different neighborhoods (we've got a terrific neighborhood guide here) or even other cities so if you want to take a day trip to Milan, Venice or Rome you absolutely can.

 To use the train for international travel you will most likely be leaving from the three main railway stations; the Porta Nuova Station, the Porta Susa Station, and the Lingotto Station.
 Fun fact: the Porta Susa is the second largest train station in all of Turin, and the Porta Nuova is the third biggest in all of Italy!
-Typically, these trains run from about 5am to 10pm, so they are a convenient and reliable way to get around.
+Typically, these trains run from about 5 am to 10 pm, so they are a convenient and reliable way to get around, especially if you want to see the city at night.
 A general one-way ticket will cost you about 1.50 euros.

 The metro system is also a fantastic way to get around Turin and is one of the fastest modes of transportation as well.
 This network was the first automatic metro in all of Italy and was created to connect Lingotto to Collegno, so if you want to get anywhere in between those areas then you should make your way to the nearest metro station.